 The main reason why I say this palette is 'decadent' is because you don't need a finishing powder, although it has changed my make up dramatically, its not necessary for use every day.
 Plus it is ridiculously expensive, if I were on a budget this would be the first thing I'd cut out, but on the flip side the quality is unreal.
 The powders are so soft and delicate to the touch and you don't need a lot of the product so it should last you a good while, seeing as you don't need to pack it on to make a difference.

 Overall, I love it.
 It gives a gorgeous glow and people have commented that my skin looks healthier and radiant on more than one occasion which makes me feel good about having spent the money on it.
 Would most definitely recommend, not sure if I'd be able to afford repurchase all the time but I probably will be buying more from the line.

 Amazing powders, thought this palette is a total RIP OFF for the amount you get.
-There's only 3.3 grams in the whole thing!
-At $67, I would expect to get at least the typical 8-12g amount.
+There's only 9 grams in the whole thing!
+At $67, I would expect to get a little more...